AdobeDocs/experience-platform.en/help/dataflows/home.md

 ## Monitoring dataflows

-Monitoring dataflows can be done by using either the Platform APIs or Platform UI.
+Monitoring dataflows can be done by using either Platform APIs or the Platform UI.
 To learn how to monitor dataflows using the API, please read the [monitoring dataflows API tutorial](./api/monitor.md).
-To learn how to monitor dataflows within the Platform UI, please read either the [monitoring dataflows for sources tutorial](./ui/monitor-sources.md) or the [monitoring dataflows for destinations tutorial](./ui/monitor-destinations.md).
+To learn how to monitor dataflows within the Platform UI, please read the tutorials on [monitoring dataflows for sources](./ui/monitor-sources.md) and [monitoring dataflows for destinations](./ui/monitor-destinations.md).